John Watts (British Army officer): Malaya

 The remaining SAS squadrons in Malaya were also being wound down by 1957.
 B Squadron was in the process of being disbanded and its men absorbed by the under-strength A and D Squadrons.
 Despite this, Watts returned to Malaya, joining D Squadron, which he was commanding when the new 22 SAS Commanding Officer, Anthony Deane-Drummond, arrived in November 1957.
 Watts was now operating near the Malaya-Thai border in pursuit of Chin Peng, the leader of the Communist terrorists.
-Chin Peng had been trained by the British in WW2 and given an OBE for helping to fight the Japanese.
-Watts even experimented with using elephants to carry his squadron’s supplies through the dense jungle.
+Chin Peng had been trained by the British in WW2 and appointed an OBE for helping to fight the Japanese.
+Watts even experimented with using elephants to carry his squadron's supplies through the dense jungle.
 He was mentioned in despatches at the end of his tour.